 The 1940 Act and the Code impose numerous constraints on the operations of business development companies and RICs that do not apply to other investment vehicles managed by affiliates of MC Advisors.
 Business development companies are required, for example, to invest at least 70% of their total assets in qualifying assets, which generally include securities of U.S. private or thinly traded public companies, cash, cash equivalents, U.S. government securities and other high-quality debt instruments that mature in one year or less from the date of investment.
 Any failure to comply with the requirements imposed on business development companies by the 1940 Act could cause the SEC to bring an enforcement action against us and/or expose us to claims of private litigants.
 In addition, upon approval of a majority of our stockholders, we may elect to withdraw our status as a business development company.
-If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a business development company.
+If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a business development company, we may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
 Compliance with such regulations would significantly decrease our operating flexibility, and could significantly increase our costs of doing business.
 Moreover, qualification for treatment as a RIC requires satisfaction of source-of-income, asset diversification and distribution requirements.
 None of us, MC Advisors or any of our or their respective affiliates has any experience operating under these constraints, which may hinder our ability to take advantage of attractive investment opportunities and to achieve our investment objective.